Model-based causal feature selection for general response types

 \subsection{Motivation}

 Establishing causal relationships from observational data is a common goal in several scientific disciplines.
 However, systems are often too complex to allow for recovery of the full causal structure underlying the data-generating process.
 In this work, we consider the easier task of uncovering the causal drivers of a particular response variable of interest.
 We present methods, theoretical results and user-friendly software for model-based causal feature selection, where the response may represent a binary, ordered, count, or continuous outcome and may additionally be uninformatively censored.
 We propose \tramicp{} for causal feature selection, which is based on invariant causal prediction \citep[ICP,][]{peters2016causal} and a flexible class of regression models, called transformation models \citep[\tram{s},][]{hothorn2018most}. \tramicp{} relies on data from heterogeneous environments and the assumption, that the causal mechanism of the response given its direct causes (direct \wrt the considered sets of covariates) is correctly specified by a \tram{} and does not change across those environments \citep{haavelmo1943statistical,frisch1948,aldrich1989autonomy,pearl2009causality,schoelkopf2012anti}.
-The causal \tram{} will then produce score residuals (residuals defined specifically for \tram{s}) that are invariant across the environments.
+The causal \tram{} will then produce score residuals (residuals defined specifically for \tram{s} and potentially censored observations) that are invariant across the environments.
+If this assumption is violated (for instance, if the environment, which is not included as a covariate, directly impacts the response) but faithfulness \citep[p.~56]{spirtes2000causation} holds, \tramicp{} is conservative and will produce an uninformative output.
 We propose an invariance test based on the expected conditional covariance between the score residuals and the environments given a subset $S$ of the covariates, called \tram-GCM.
 With this invariance test, \tramicp{} recovers a subset of the direct causes with high probability, by fitting a \tram{} for all subsets of covariates, computing score residuals, testing whether those score residuals are uncorrelated with the residualized environments and lastly, intersecting all subsets for which the null hypothesis of invariance was not rejected.
 For the special case of additive linear models, we propose another invariance test, \tram-Wald, based on the Wald statistic for testing whether main and interaction effects involving the environments are zero.